 There are three types of non-surgical treatments to remove bladder stones.

-• Urohydropropulsion: During this procedure, a special catheter goes into the bladder, through the urethra, and water flushes out the stones.
+- Urohydropropulsion: During this procedure, a special catheter passes through the urethra into the bladder, and water flushes out the stones.

-• Cystoscopy: Vets use a tool called a cystoscope that they insert into the urethra and the bladder to view the stones.
-Sometimes, the vet can remove smaller stones with this tool.
+- Cystoscopy: Vets use a tool called a cystoscope, which they insert into the urethra and bladder to view the stones.
+Sometimes, the veterinarian can remove smaller stones with this tool.

-Sometimes one of these procedures is necessary to remove a stone for analysis before your vet can determine the right diet to use to dissolve stones.
-There’s also the possibility they won’t work, and the vet will recommend surgery.
+Sometimes, one of these procedures is necessary to remove a stone for analysis before your veterinarian can determine the right diet to dissolve stones.
+However, the procedure may not work, and the vet may recommend surgery.

 Surgical Removal